AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/07-MatrixLibrary/07-Matrix.markdown

 	m := MMatrix newFromArrays: #(#(1 2) #(3 4)).
 	m at: 2 @ 1 put: 10.0.
 	self assert: (m at: 2 @ 1) equals: 10.0.
+	self assert: m asStructuredArray equals: #(#(1 2) #(10 4))
 ```

+Note that we refer to an element using a coordinate `row @ column`.
+This way to access a matrix element is close to the mathematical notation traditionally used in linear algebra.

 We have laid out the necessary infrastructure to define some operations.
 The following sections will covers the operations we will employ in our neural network.

 ## Summing matrices